Sector Area Calculator

 The area is equal to the central angle θ in degrees divided by 360, times pi times the radius squared.

 This formula is derived from the formula to find the area of a circle, which states that the area of a circle is equal to πr².
-Since the central angle of a circle is equal to 360° and a sector is a portion of the circle, the first part finds the portion of the full circle area represented by the sector.
+Since the central angle of an entire circle is equal to 360° and a sector is a portion of the circle, the θ/360 finds the fraction of the full circle area represented by the sector.

 For example, find the area of a sector with a radius of 7 and a central angle of 40 degrees.